Windows Installer, Java Installer, Freeware Installer

 Removing a folder

-If you know the files which remain you can use File Removal Operations to remove all the files in the folder.
+If you know the files which remain, you can use File Removal Operations to remove all the files in the folder.
 However, if you don't know what the folder will contain, you can use a custom action:

-Function removeDir()
+Function removeFolders()

 Set objFS = CreateObject("Scripting.FileSystemObject")

-If (objFS.FolderExists(smallPath)) then
+If (objFS.FolderExists(smallPath)) Then

 objFS.DeleteFolder smallPath, true